MOST RECENT QUESTIONARIES

 Jesus speaks of kingdom of God[1] some forty times in the Gospel of Matthew.
 Matthew not only introduces the beginning of Jesus’ ministry as one focused on “the kingdom of heaven,” but says that “from that time Jesus began to preach… the kingdom of heaven.”
 In introducing Jesus’ ministry, Mark characterizes Jesus as “preaching the gospel of the kingdom of God.”
 We might translate, “preaching the positive proclamation about God’s kingdom.”
 All this suggests that the kingdom of God remained a central feature of Jesus’ teachings and intentions throughout his ministry.

 In previous questionaries, we have attempted to show that 1) the kingdom of God should be thought of as that group or society that adopts God’s rule over it, i.e. accepts and lives by the principles and values by which He, Himself, lives and governs, and by which individuals and societies endure; 2) Jesus hoped and intended to change this world and the principles and values by which it governed and by which it lived.
-The kingdom of God on earth was in preparation for a kingdom of God in heaven, but he always intended that life on earth be improved and that the kingdom of God become a lived experience in human history; 3) Jesus expected a personal response to his message of the kingdom, that response being repentance/ a change in one’s perspective and world view, and belief in Jesus’ message of the imminent coming of the kingdom of God; 4) the kingdom of God was linked to Jesus’ ministry of physical healing and spiritual exorcism as a demonstration of the kingdom of God and His ability to take control of things previously out of control and rule in a way that benefits all, thus demonstrating the reality and desirability of the kingdom of God; 5) the kingdom of God is based on very different principles than the kingdoms of this world, including the rejection of violence as a means of resistance and the maintenance of power; 6) the poor, those financially and economically destitute and beggarly, are the very kind of people that constitute the kingdom of God in the here and now and for whom it was created in the distant, future, post-mortal time and place; 7) those who desire the kingdom of God and to live by its principles become targets of persecution; 8) the plea that the kingdom of God come and that people be ruled by his principles in the here and now should be a regular and integral part of the disciple’s prayers; 9) the kingdom of God should be our first priority, even above the acquisition of life’s necessities; 10) those who enter God’s kingdom as those who do His will; 11) disciples are called to preach the kingdom of God in the same manner as did Jesus; 12) the kingdom of God can be and has been overcome by violence—the violence of others, certainly, but perhaps also its own ungodly urge to violence; and 13) under Satan’s influence, the kingdom is infiltrated by those whose attitudes and actions are inconsistent with and undermine the kingdom.
-These are allowed to mingle with those whose attitudes and actions are consistent with and help propagate the kingdom until the final judgment.
+The kingdom of God on earth was in preparation for a kingdom of God in heaven, but he always intended that life on earth be improved and that the kingdom of God become a lived experience in human history; 3) Jesus expected a personal response to his message of the kingdom, that response being repentance/ a change in one’s perspective and world view, and belief in Jesus’ message of the imminent coming of the kingdom of God; 4) the kingdom of God was linked to Jesus’ ministry of physical healing and spiritual exorcism as a demonstration of the kingdom of God and His ability to take control of things previously out of control and rule in a way that benefits all, thus demonstrating the reality and desirability of the kingdom of God; 5) the kingdom of God is based on very different principles than the kingdoms of this world, including the rejection of violence as a means of resistance and the maintenance of power; 6) the poor, those financially and economically destitute and beggarly, are the very kind of people that constitute the kingdom of God in the here and now and for whom it was created in the distant, future, post-mortal time and place; 7) those who desire the kingdom of God and to live by its principles become targets of persecution; 8) the plea that the kingdom of God come and that people be ruled by his principles in the here and now should be a regular and integral part of the disciple’s prayers; 9) the kingdom of God is of the highest value and should be our first priority, even above the acquisition of life’s necessities; 10) those who enter God’s kingdom as those who do His will; 11) disciples are called to preach the kingdom of God in the same manner as did Jesus; 12) the kingdom of God can be and has been overcome by violence—the violence of others, certainly, but perhaps also its own citizens’ ungodly urge to violence; 13) under Satan’s influence, the kingdom is infiltrated by those whose attitudes and actions are inconsistent with and undermine the kingdom.
+These are allowed to mingle with those whose attitudes and actions are consistent with and help propagate the kingdom until the final judgment;14) the beginnings of the kingdom are small and humble but will ultimately have a huge impact; 15) those who would enter the kingdom must renounce all thoughts and strivings for status and superiority within the kingdom, being as uncaring about status and superiority as are children; and 16) the kingdom of God is a place of radical forgiveness and only those prepared to forgive radically can abide in it.

 [1] Where the other Gospel writers speak of the “kingdom of God,” Matthew speaks of the “kingdom of heaven.”
 It is generally thought that Matthew speaks of the “kingdom of heaven” rather than the “kingdom of God” out of a disinclination to refer to God directly out of respect for God, much as Jews avoid speaking the name of Yahweh, replacing it with LORD.
 Therefore Matthew’s “kingdom of heaven” should be understood as being precisely the same as the “the kingdom of God” spoken of elsewhere.